intpixpro/Apps-on-EKS/README.md

 - aws-iam-authenticator
 - makefile

->As any engineer use any operating system I decided to unify the process of tools installation.
-So I prepared a Dockerfile where are mentioned all required tools.
-You just need to build a docker comtainer and you will be able to manage the infrastructure in this project.
+>As each engineer uses different operating system I decided to unify the process of tools installation.
+You don't need to install anything on your computer.
+I prepared a Dockerfile where all required tools are listed.
+You just need to build a docker container and you will be able to manage the infrastructure in this project.

 ## 1. Building and running the docker container

-First what we shall do is to build container with the following command:
+The first what we need to build container with the following command:

 ```shell
 $ docker build . -t controller:0.1